thanhan910/twitter-stream-downloader/README.md

 Then you can use the `read_compressed_json` to download and read the compressed json files.

 ## Details

+The script used to get the urls are in the `downloader_scritps` folder.

 In this collection: https://archive.org/details/twitterstream, there are a number of .tar and .zip files that contains the JSON files of tweets.
 This repository contains a list of urls to these files, stored in `tweetfiles.json`.
 Those urls are collected using the  `tarfiles.py` script.